TheBhupenderSingh/TheBhupenderSingh/README.md

 - 👋 Hi, I’m @TheBhupenderSingh
 - 👀 I’m interested in ...learning new techs in web development
-- 🌱 I’m currently learning ...
-More complicated Backend development using springboot and React framework.
+- 🌱 I’m currently learning ...  complicated Backend development using springboot and React framework.
 - 💞️ I’m looking to collaborate on ... any projects related to Java Springboot backend and React, Node.js Frontend
 - 📫 How to reach me ...
 Email me on lkywww1@gmail.com
 - 😄 Pronouns: ...He